-I studied history and education at Rhode Island College, and my greatest interest still lies in the arts and humanities.
-While I have been teaching computer software since 1999, the confluence of my interests began while teaching History of Graphic Design at Katherine Gibbs for 3 years.
-I originated RISD CE’s first DVD production courses in 2003, and I participated in the program once offered jointly by Fraunhofer and RISD on “new media” in 2004.
-I also pioneered the first strictly on-line courses for continuing education in 2007, a work still in its formative stages.
-I have also taught many courses on web and print design for RISD’s Young Artist and Pre-College programs since 2005.
-I have been teaching a course on Digital Portfolio for the Industrial Design department since 2008, and I have guest lectured or taught limited web and print design courses for the Jewelry, Apparel Design, and Ceramics departments.
+Rodrigues studied history and education at Rhode Island College, and his greatest interests still lie in the arts and humanities.
+He has been teaching digital design content since 1999 and recently began teaching a course on the history of graphic design at Katherine Gibbs.
+He has also taught hundreds of courses for RISD CE since 2001 and participated in a program offered jointly by Fraunhofer and RISD on “new media.”
+He pioneered the first strictly online courses for continuing education in 2007, work that is still in its formative stages.
+He has taught many courses on web and print design for RISD’s Young Artist and Pre-College programs since 2005 and is continuing in that vein with 2D animation and claymation courses.
+He has been teaching a course called Digital Portfolio and User Interface Design for the Industrial Design department since 2008 and is a professor of Web and Interaction Design at Lesley University in Cambridge, MA.

 Apparel Design Architecture Ceramics Digital + Media Experimental and Foundation Studies Film / Animation / Video Furniture Design Glass Graduate Studies Graphic Design History of Art + Visual Culture History, Philosophy + the Social Sciences Illustration Industrial Design Interior Architecture Jewelry + Metalsmithing Landscape Architecture Literary Arts + Studies Painting Photography Printmaking Sculpture Teaching + Learning in Art + Design Textiles